hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -  In the IMAGE wizard, click **Choose an image**

-    -  Upload the image stored on your PC/laptop and select image you have just uploaded.
+    -  On the top right o fthe wizard, click **Upload** to upload the image stored on your PC/laptop and select image you have just uploaded by clicking **Choose selected**.

 -   Adjusting image size and its position: